• Home

 Jerome Powell

-Federal Reserve Chair Jerome Powell.JIM WATSON/AFP via Getty Images
+Federal Reserve Chair Jerome PowellJIM WATSON—AFP/Getty Images

 “All roads this week will point to Wednesday’s FOMC,” Jim Reid and his colleagues at Deutsche Bank told clients this morning.
-If the Fed reduces rates to the 3.5% level that would be six cuts since Septenber 2024, they said.
+If the Fed reduces rates to the 3.5% level that would be six cuts since September 2024, they said.

 Recommended Video

 The market will get moving again once it digests Powell’s statement and his remarks to the press.
 Recently, Fed members have suggested they are more worried about weakness in the labor market than they are about rising inflation—which is why that rate cut feels locked in.
-Any change of tone could move Wall Street into risk-off mode.
+Any change in tone could move Wall Street into risk-off mode.

 “The decision is unlikely to be unanimous, with dissent anticipated from both hawkish and dovish members.
-Should four or more officials break ranks, it would mark the largest split since 1992,” Reid et al said.
+Should four or more officials break ranks, it would mark the largest split since 1992,” Reid et al. said.
 “Beyond the headline move, the tone of Chair Powell’s press conference and the accompanying statement will be critical.
 We expect Powell to emphasize that the hurdle for further cuts in early 2026 is high, signaling a near-term pause.
 This guidance will be key to maintaining credibility ahead of likely softer labor market data due later in December.”

 The other measure that is likely helping persuade the Fed into producing a new round of cheaper money is declining consumer confidence.
 “Consumers remain depressed in their assessment of the economy.
 Concerns over higher prices and the health of labor markets continue to dominate consumers’ psyche,” Grace Zwemmer at Oxford Economics said in a research note.